Animals On Kilimanjaro

-You have to be very lucky to see much in the way of fauna on Kilimanjaro.
+Animals on Kilimanjaro – You have to be very lucky to see much fauna on Kilimanjaro.
 The more exotic fauna of East Africa does occasionally venture onto the mountain.
-It just doesn’t happen very often, with most animals preferring to be somewhere where there aren’t 35,000 people marching around every year.
+Most animals prefer to be somewhere where there aren’t 35,000 people marching around every year.
 So in all probability you will see virtually nothing during your time on the mountain beyond the occasional monkey or mouse.
-Nevertheless, keep your mouth shut and your eyes open and you never know…
+Nevertheless, keep your eyes open and you never know…

 Forest and cultivated zones

 Animals are more numerous down in the forest zone than anywhere else on the mountain; unfortunately, so is the cover provided by trees and bushes, so sightings remain rare.

 As with the four-striped grass mice of Horombo (see below), it tends to be those few species for whom the arrival of man has been a boon rather than a curse that are the easiest to spot, including the blue monkeys, which appear daily near the Mandara Huts and which are not actually blue but grey or black with a white throat.

 These, however, are merely the plainer relatives of the beautiful colobus monkey, which has the most enviable tail in the animal kingdom; you can see a troop of these at the start of the forest zone on the Rongai Route, by Londorossi Gate and a few near the Mandara Huts too.
 Olive baboons, civets, leopards, mongooses and servals are said to live in the mountain’s forest as well, though sightings are extremely rare; here, too, lives the bush pig with its distinctive white stripe running along its back from head to tail.